Accident means an event where Injury or death is caused directly and solely by accidental, violent, external and visible means.

 Loss of Independent Existence means Significant Cognitive Impairment or the total and irrecoverable loss of ability, due to Illness or Injury, to perform at least two of the Activities of Daily Living without the physical assistance of another person.

-Loss of a Single Limb means the total and irrecoverable loss of use of one Limb.
+Loss of use of a Single Limb (permanent) means the total and irrecoverable loss of use of one Limb.

-Loss of Limbs means the total and irrecoverable loss of use of two or more Limbs.
+Loss of use of Limbs (permanent) means the total and irrecoverable loss of use of two or more Limbs.